casid/jte/DOCUMENTATION.md

 templateEngine.render("example.jte", model, output);
 ```

-Where `output` specifies where the template is rendered to and `model` is the data passed to this template, which can be an instance of any class.
+Where `output` specifies where the template is rendered and `model` is the data passed to this template, which can be an instance of any class.
 Ideally, root templates have exactly one data parameter passed to them.
 If multiple parameters are required, there is a `render` method overload that takes a `Map<String, Object>`.

 > [!NOTE]
-> Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.
-Currently the following implementations are available:
+> Besides `StringOutput`, you can use several other `TemplateOutput` implementations or create your own if required.
+Currently, the following implementations are available:
 >
 > - `gg.jte.output.StringOutput` - writes to a `String`
 > - `gg.jte.output.FileOutput` - writes to the given `java.io.File`
-> - `gg.jte.output.PrintWriterOutput` - writes to a `PrintWriter`, for instance the writer provided by `HttpServletRequest`
+> - `gg.jte.output.PrintWriterOutput` - writes to a `PrintWriter`, for instance, the writer provided by `HttpServletRequest`
 > - `gg.jte.output.WriterOutput` - writes to a `java.io.Writer`

 A minimal template would look like this.